Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

 4. Expand Your Reach Through Employee Advocacy

 Remember, your Page isn’t your only LinkedIn resource.
-Most, if not all, of your employees will have their own LinkedIn profiles.
+Most, if not all, of your employees will have their own LinkedIn Profiles.

-Build Targeted Ad Campaigns
+5. Build Targeted Ad Campaigns

 • A/B test different audiences.
 Consider running the same campaign to two different audiences to see which drives the best engagement and results.